HayleySummer/Qiskit_Hackathon_Europe/Proposal/Proposal.md

 ##Implementation plan: Timeline, tasks & resources (research papers, Qiskit libraries/modules...)

-Timeline:
+### Timeline:
 (It´s only a possible timeline)
-7 May  - 14 May: Basic Othello playable game.
+- *7 May - 14 May:* Basic Othello playable game.
-14 May - 28 May: Implementation of the classical (AND/OR)? quantum algortihm.
+- *14 May - 28 May:* Implementation of the classical (AND/OR)? quantum algortihm.
-28 May - 4 June: UI.
+- *28 May - 4 June:* UI.

-Tasks:
+### Tasks:
-Creation and implementation of the Othello mecanics and the rules.
+- Creation and implementation of the Othello mechanics and the rules.
-Implementation of the classical algorithm.
+- Implementation of the classical algorithm.
-Implementation of the quantum algorithm.
+- Implementation of the quantum algorithm.
-Desing the user interface.
+- Desing the user interface.
-Implementation of the user interface.
+- Implementation of the user interface.

+### Qiskit libraries/modules:
-Qiskit libraries/modules: Qiskit-Aer for getting the backend, Qiskit-Ignis for noise mitigation, Qiskit-Aqua or [Qiskit-machine-learning](https://qiskit.org/documentation/machine-learning/apidocs/qiskit_machine_learning.html#qiskit-s-machine-learning-module-qiskit-machine-learning) for the implementation of Machine Learning algorithm, [Qisikit-algorithm-Grover](https://qiskit.org/documentation/stubs/qiskit.algorithms.Grover.html?highlight=grover#qiskit.algorithms.Grover) (If we use Grover's approach ) @divshacker
+Qiskit-Aer for getting the backend, Qiskit-Ignis for noise mitigation, Qiskit-Aqua or [Qiskit-machine-learning](https://qiskit.org/documentation/machine-learning/apidocs/qiskit_machine_learning.html#qiskit-s-machine-learning-module-qiskit-machine-learning) for the implementation of Machine Learning algorithm, [Qisikit-algorithm-Grover](https://qiskit.org/documentation/stubs/qiskit.algorithms.Grover.html?highlight=grover#qiskit.algorithms.Grover) (If we use Grover's approach ) @divshacker

-#Bibliography:
+### Bibliography:
 [1] Paweł Liskowski, Wojciech Ja´skowski, Krzysztof Krawiec (2017) "Learning to Play Othello with Deep Neural Networks."
 In: IEEE TRANSACTIONS ON COMPUTATIONAL INTELLIGENCE AND AI IN GAMES [2] Nees Jan van Eck, Michiel van Wezel (2005): Reinforcement Learning and its Application to Othello.
 In: Econometric Institute Report EI 2005-47